 Roles and Responsibilities for Student Teaching

-The New York Institute of Technology School of Interdisciplinary Studies and Education Teacher Education Program has established relationships with schools to help support your professional growth.
+The New York Institute of Technology Teacher Education Program has established relationships with schools to help support your professional growth.
 Based on this professional relationship, the school principal and teachers accept you into their classrooms.
 Remember you are a guest.
 Positive relations must be maintained with teachers, school personnel, students and their parents.
 In order to continue offering candidates quality experiences, it is imperative that you follow several guidelines.
 If you fail to adhere to any guidelines, the NYIT Teacher Education Department in collaboration with the school, reserves the right to terminate your student teaching experience.
 The case will be forwarded to the chair of the NYIT Teacher Education Department.

 Punctuality and Attendance